BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2stringexercises.md

 E2.3 Write code that initializes a string with "Mississippi".
 Then replace all "i" with "ii" and <ins>print the length</ins> of the resulting string.
 In that string, replace all "ss" with "s" and <ins>print the length</ins> of the resulting string.

 E2.8 The StringBuilder class has a method for reversing a string. [https://docs.oracle.com/javase/8/docs/api/java/lang/StringBuilder.html](https://docs.oracle.com/javase/8/docs/api/java/lang/StringBuilder.html) Write code to construct a StringBuilder object from a given string (`"desserts"`), call the reverse method followed by the toString method, and <ins>print the result</ins>.

+Part 5: Create a StringBuilder object (with the variable name foxDogSentence) using the string "the quick brown fox jumps over the lazy dog".
+Then prompt the user to type a single, lowercase letter.
+Use StringBuilder's indexOf method to find the index number of the user's letter.
+Next, use StringBuilder's deleteCharAt method to remove that letter from foxDogSentence.
+Finally, <ins>print foxDogSentence</ins>.